kahole/edamagit/README.md

-## BUGS TODO MINOR FUTURE

-  Bug#2
-  After commiting, sometimes another magit status window is next to the existing one.
-  - How to reproduce?

-  Bug#3
-  Section model is responsible for too much
-  Must fix.
-Fine for deciding what section something is.
-But changes and hunks should use another enum, because it isnt one-to-one between them

-# USE magit $ to track what commands magit use for different operations

-## General
-  - Go for MVP consisting of 90% of common use
-  - plus all convenient features that come along with it

-## TODO: fold management.
+## TODO NEXT UP: fold management.
 What should be folded at the start?
 https://github.com/microsoft/vscode/issues/37682
 editor.fold
 editor.foldRecursively